monsoons-blog/blog/theotherkhanblog/content/notes/When_The_Mirror_Melts.md

 These couplets are not just expressions of feeling.
 They are ontological investigations, asking:
 What is love?
 What is being?
 What is truth?
-What burns away when we ask too many questions — and what, if anything, remains?In Sauda, love predates creation.
+What burns away when we ask too many questions — and what, if anything, remains?
+In Sauda, love predates creation.
 In Ghalib, it shatters mirrors, burns houses, and questions the very fact of being.
 These are not poems to debug, they are poems to survive.
 Each *sher* leaves you a little less certain, a little more undone.

 One commonly thinks of the Matrix, of taking the red pill and struggling with the truths it exposes us to.
 But, the Ghazal came well before the Matrix movies were released.
 It depicted transness